Egg-Fish/Hacker-2021/README.md

 # Hacker - StrITwise 2021: Edge of Automation

-Hacker is a web-based game that was created for the event, StrITwise 2021: Edge of Automation for Ngee Ann Polytechnic.
+Hacker is a web-based game that was created for the event, StrITwise 2021: Edge of Automation by Ngee Ann Polytechnic.
 Hacker was built using Flask, a python framework designed for fast deployment and scalability.

 ![joinscreen](/screenshots/joinscreen.PNG?raw=true)